Writing is hard.

-So crutch words are bad, but they’re also sneaky.
-How do we break free of our reliance on them?
+So fluff is bad, but it’s also sneaky.
+How do we break free of our reliance on it?

 1. Know Your Enemy

-The first step in avoiding crutch words is to figure out what your unique crutch words are.
+The first step in avoiding fluff is to figure out what your unique crutch words are.

 There’s a few ways to go about this.
 Since our crutch words appear in both speech and writing, it’s best to look for them in both places.

 Grab your phone and find its built-in recorder function; if your phone doesn’t have one, you can download a free recording app like Parrot or use a separate digital recorder.
 Record your next few conversations or meetings.